LukasWoodtli/WebPage/pelican/content/object_databases.md

     - used for
         - automatic recovery
         - faster commits
-        - Multiversion Concurrency Control (MVCC)
+        - Multi-version Concurrency Control (MVCC)
         - ...

 ## Client Side Components

 - Client
-    - C++ program linked with ObjectStore librarys
+    - C++ program linked with ObjectStore libraries
     - even Java programs using ObjectStore are embedded (session) in a C++ part
     - interacts with DB
     - pages automatically fetched from DB